robyp1/swagger-demo/README.md

 - run "mvn clean install"
 - deploy war in wildfly 8 or greater

-remember than i have copied the dist directory src/webapp of content (maybe you need to update):
+remember than i have copied the swagger-ui/dist github directory in src/webapp of content (maybe you need to update from here):
 ```
 [swagger-ui](https://github.com/swagger-api/swagger-ui/blob/master/dist/).